-We each have a responsibility for ensuring our company’s systems and data are protected from unauthorised access and improper use.
-If you are unclear about any of the policies detailed herein you should seek advice and guidance from your line manager.
+We each have a responsibility for ensuring our company’s systems and data are protected from unauthorized access and improper use.
+If you are unclear about any of the policies detailed herein, you should seek advice and guidance from your line manager.

 1. Network Security